Time: Physical definition

 The theory of special relativity finds a convenient formulation in Minkowski spacetime, a mathematical structure that combines three dimensions of space with a single dimension of time.
 In this formalism, distances in space can be measured by how long light takes to travel that distance, e.g., a light-year is a measure of distance, and a meter is now defined in terms of how far light travels in a certain amount of time.
 Two events in Minkowski spacetime are separated by an invariant interval, which can be either space-like, light-like, or time-like.
 Events that have a time-like separation cannot be simultaneous in any frame of reference, there must be a temporal component (and possibly a spatial one) to their separation.
 Events that have a space-like separation will be simultaneous in some frame of reference, and there is no frame of reference in which they do not have a spatial separation.
-Different observers may calculate different distances and different time intervals between two events, but the invariant interval between the events is independent of the observer (and his or her velocity).
+Different observers may calculate different distances and different time intervals between two events, but the invariant interval between the events is independent of the observer and their velocity.

+Arrow of time

+Unlike space, where an object can travel in the opposite directions (and in 3 dimensions), time appears to have only one dimension and only one direction—the past lies behind, fixed and immutable, while the future lies ahead and is not necessarily fixed.
+Yet most laws of physics allow any process to proceed both forward and in reverse.
+There are only a few physical phenomena that violate the reversibility of time.
+This time directionality is known as the arrow of time.
+Acknowledged examples of the arrow of time are: